What Happens If I Go To A Nursing Home? How Do I Protect My Assets Then?

 Want to learn more about protecting your home and savings from nursing home costs?

 I help families create thoughtful, legally sound plans that safeguard their assets while ensuring eligibility for long-term care benefits.
+If you fall within the five-year lookback period or are not ready to transfer assets into an irrevocable trust, that does not mean you are out of options.
 If you have questions about setting up a nursing home protection trust or want to review your existing plan, I can help you understand your options and design a strategy that fits your goals.
 Whether you're just starting to plan or need guidance on an existing trust, click the link below to schedule a call with me today.
 I’m always happy to help!

 To learn 80% of what you need to know about estate planning in less than 30 minutes, check out my full-length video.
 It’s a quick and comprehensive guide to help you understand the basics and start taking steps to secure your future.